pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

   shared_ptr<Foo> p = factory(arg);
   // use p
-  return p; // reference count is incremented when we return p } // p goes out of scope; the local variable/object p is destroyed; the memory to which p points is not freed
+  return p; // reference count is incremented when we return p } // p goes out of scope; the local variable/object p is destroyed => its reference count is decremented;
+  // the memory to which p points is not freed
 ```

 Note: The same does not work with dynamic objects managed through **built-in pointers**: